Antonio Bustamante

-Antonio Bustamante (born June 20, 1997) is a Bolivian footballer who plays as a midfielder for Danish 2nd Division club B.93.
+Antonio Bustamante (born June 20, 1997) is a Bolivian footballer who plays as a midfielder for Club Aurora.
 Born in the United States, Bustamante represents the Bolivia national team.

 Career

 D.C.
 United

 On January 21, 2019, Antonio signed a homegrown contract with D.C.
 United.
-Antonio had his first start for D.C. against the Philadelphia Union on June 12, 2019 in a U.S. Open Cup match.
+Antonio had his first start for D.C. against the Philadelphia Union on June 12, 2019, in a U.S. Open Cup match.
 After the 2019 season, D.C.
 United did not exercise Bustamante's contract option.

 Loudoun United

 Bustamante was loaned to D.C.
 United's USL team, Loudoun United before their inaugural season.
 Bustamante was rewarded Man of the Match after scoring one goal and assisting a goal against Louisville City FC on July 28, 2019.
 He played 2,133 minutes in his one season with Loudoun.

 Club Blooming

 Bustamante joined Club Blooming in March 2020.

 Club Náutico Capibaribe

 In 2020, Bustamante was loaned out to Club Náutico Capibaribe.